jinhongjung/jinhongjung.github.io/index.md

 ---

 # About Me
+I am a postdoctoral researcher at [Data Mining Lab.](https://datalab.snu.ac.kr) from Seoul National University.
-I am a Ph.D. candidate majoring in Computer Science Engineering at Seoul National University.
+I received my Ph.D. in Computer Science and Engineering from Seoul National University, where I was advised by [Prof. U Kang](https://datalab.snu.ac.kr/~ukang/).
+I received M.S. in Computer Science from KAIST, and B.S. in Computer Science and Engineering from Chonbuk National University.
 My research interests include graph mining and social network analysis.
-I am currently advised by [Prof. U Kang](https://datalab.snu.ac.kr/~ukang/).
-I received M.S. in Computer Science at KAIST, and B.S. in Computer Science and Engineering at Chonbuk National University.